What is the Internet Shutdown Tracker?

-When estimating the duration of internet blockage with no specific duration described by our sources, we use similar events as a guideline.
-If there are no clues about the start or end of the event, the duration is counted as 24 hours.
+When estimating the duration of an internet restriction with no specific duration described by our sources, we use similar events as a guideline.
+If there are no clues about the start or end of the event, the duration is assumed to be 24 hours.

-What is the difference between social media blockage and internet censorship?
+What is the difference between social media/messaging app disruptions and network connection disruptions?

 What are the main terms used in this study?

-Social media blockage - this includes both social media services like Facebook and Twitter and communication apps (including VoIP) like WhatsApp and Telegram.
+Social media/messaging app restrictions - restrictions of social media services like Facebook and Twitter, as well as messaging apps (including VoIP) like WhatsApp and Telegram.